GoblinArchives/LiminalHorror/Game Design/All in one place.md

   - [Slide Deck: Google Sheets for fun, design, and games](https://www.dropbox.com/s/mj27yqx7kimxx2c/Google%20Sheets%20for%20fun%20design%20and%20games.pdf?dl=0) by Momatoes is the slide deck that was used in the stream and acts as a great reference.

 ### Word Processors/File Organization
+- **Markdown** based programs such as [typora](https://typora.io/) or [ghostwriter](https://wereturtle.github.io/ghostwriter/) are great options.
+I would highly recommend taking a little bit of time to learn about this option since it can really open up some opportunities at the end of your project.
 - **Google Drive** for file organization & management.
 - **Google Docs** for writing the base text of Limnial Horror.
 This also allowed me to share the document and recieve notes/feedback.